 A continuum of challenges

 Crude oil naturally contains small amounts of water.
-As crude slows and cools, water will begin to separate out from the oil and accumulate at the bottom of the pipeline, increasing the risk of corrosion.
+As crude slows and cools, water begins to separate out from the oil and accumulate at the bottom of the pipeline, increasing the risk of corrosion.
 This happens today during shutdowns, when water accumulates at low points.
-As water drops out and everything cools, the risk of ice-related problems also increases.
+As water drops out and everything cools, the risk of ice-related problems increases.

-ANS Crude oil naturally contains up to 2 percent wax by volume.
-There are two issues with wax: First, when the pipe walls are colder than 70 degrees and colder than the oil, wax crystals gravitate to the pipe wall and stick to it.
+Alaska North Slope Crude oil naturally contains up to 2 percent wax by volume.
+There are two issues with wax: First, when the pipe walls are colder than 70 degrees and colder than the oil, wax crystals deposit on the pipe wall and stick to it.
 Second, wax precipitates out of the crude oil.
 Less turbulence, cooler crude temperature and slower flow all may result in more wax sticking to pipe walls and more wax dropping out of the oil and settling in the pipeline.
-Wax deposits must be removed by running cleaning pigs.
+Wax deposits are removed by running cleaning pigs.

 The pipeline today

 Alyeska and its owner companies have analyzed the risks, options and challenges of declining throughput.
-Some mitigations are already in place, while engineers are validating other potential steps through laboratory and field tests.
+The best long-term solution is more oil.
+In the meantime, some mitigations are already in place, while engineers are validating other potential steps through laboratory and field tests.

 For the immediate future, Alyeska is adding heat to keep the crude warm and to prevent small amounts of water from freezing in the line.
-The cleaning pig program has been modified – with frequent pigging and redesigned pigs as needed – to keep the pipe clean of wax.
+The pigging program has been modified, as well, with frequency changes and the use of different pig designs to keep the pipe clean of wax.